TYVisualTeam/lerna-changelog/README.md

 Configuration
 ------------------------------------------------------------------------------

-You can configure `lerna-changelog` in various ways.
+You can configure `lerna-changelog-gitlab` in various ways.
 The easiest way is by adding a `changelog` key to the `package.json` file of your project:

 ```json5